patrickryan01/patrickryan01/README.md

 ## 📬 Reach Me (At Your Own Risk)

 - 📧 [patrick@fireballz.ai](mailto:patrick@fireballz.ai) — I respond faster than my Prometheus scrape interval
+- � [patrick.ryan1988@outlook.com](mailto:patrick.ryan1988@outlook.com) — the personal line, for when it's not a Fireball emergency
+- 🎮 Discord: **pryan0508** — where I actually live
-- 🔗 [LinkedIn](https://www.linkedin.com/in/patrickr88) — where I cosplay as a professional
+- �🔗 [LinkedIn](https://www.linkedin.com/in/patrickr88) — where I cosplay as a professional
 - 🐙 GitHub — where the mask comes off and the 3 AM commits live

 ---

 **TL;DR**: CTO, inventor, and professional infrastructure arsonist at Fireball Industries.
 Built **Industrial Dashboard** and **Emberburn** from scratch because nobody else was going to.
 Runs Kubernetes clusters on Rancher across more architectures than I have healthy coping mechanisms.
-Fueled exclusively by White Monsters.
+Fueled exclusively by White Monsters (& Nicotine).
 Helm charts by day.
 Grafana dashboards by night.
 Perpetually one `kubectl delete` away from a career change.

 *Last updated: Somewhere between my 3rd White Monster and my 47th Prometheus alert today*